Mrs. Cristina Casciato, Assistant Principal of Curriculum

 - Evaluate/Expand: Activities permit evaluation of student development and lesson effectiveness.

-- explore the great art, artist, and cultures of the world
+- explore the great art, artists, and cultures of the world

 - develop skills to understand and appreciate artwork